Lydia Litvyak: Men's regiment

-In the 437th Fighter Regiment, Litvyak scored her first two kills on 13 September, three days after her arrival and on her third mission to cover Stalingrad, becoming the first woman fighter pilot to shoot down an enemy aircraft.
+In the 437th Fighter Aviation Regiment, Litvyak scored her first two kills on 13 September, three days after her arrival and on her third mission to cover Stalingrad, becoming the first woman fighter pilot to shoot down an enemy aircraft.
 That day, four Yak-1s with Major S. Danilov in the lead attacked a formation of Junkers Ju 88s escorted by Messerschmitt Bf 109s.
 Her first kill was a Ju 88 which fell in flames from the sky after several bursts.
-Then she shot down a Bf 109 G-2 "Gustav" on the tail of her squadron commander, Raisa Belyaeva.
+Then she shot down a Bf 109 G-2 "Gustav" on the tail of her squadron commander, Belyaeva.
 The Bf 109 was piloted by a decorated pilot from the 4th Air Fleet, the 11-victory ace Staff Sergeant Erwin Meier of the 2nd Staffel of Jagdgeschwader 53.
 Meier parachuted from his aircraft, was captured by Soviet troops, and asked to see the Russian ace who had shot him down.
 When he was taken to Litvyak, he thought he was being made the butt of a Soviet joke.
 It was not until Litvyak described each move of the fight to him in perfect detail that he knew he had been shot down by a woman pilot.
 But according to other authors, the first air victory by a female pilot was achieved by Lieutenant Valeriya Khomyakova of the 586th Regiment when she shot down the Ju 88 flown by Oblt.
 Gerhard Maak of 7./KG76 on the night of 24 September 1942.

 On 14 September, according to some authors, Litvyak shot down another Bf 109.
 Her ill-fated opponent was probably Knight's Cross holder and 71-kill experte Lt.
 Hans Fuss (Adj.II./JG-3), injured in aerial combat with a Yak-1 on 14 September 1942 in Stalingrad area, when his G-2 fuel tank was hit, his plane somersaulted during the landing when he ran out of fuel flying back to base.
 He was critically injured, lost one leg and died of his wounds 10 November 1942.
 On 27 September, Litvyak scored an air victory against a Ju 88, the gunner having shot up the regiment commander, Major M.S.
-Khovostnikov.
-Possibly Ju 88A-4 "5K + LH" of Iron Cross holder Oblt.
+Khovostnikov, possibly Ju 88A-4 "5K + LH", piloted by Iron Cross holder Oblt.
 Johann Wiesniewski, 2./KG 3, MIA with all crew members.
 Some historians credit it as her first kill.